darraghoriordan/darragh-oriordan-com/src/pages/2020/01/26/write-more-to-have-fewer-meetings/index.md

 For technical writing you should try to start with a summary that is easy to digest.
 Present a single piece of interesting information.
 After presenting the audience with one piece of new information think about what question they will have.
 Answer that question in your following paragraph and provide another nugget.
 Repeat.

-Here are some structures/systems for how to approach content.
+Here are some other structures/systems for how to approach content.

 #### AIDA - Attention, interest, desire, action or agreement